nithishsriramoju/Basic_Temperature_Models_Of_Different_Planets/README.md

 # Basic_Temperature_Models_Of_Different_Planets

-##### This project aims to model vertical temperature profile data using collected from Planetary Atmospheres by F.W.Taylor
+##### This project aims to model vertical temperature profile data and compare with vertical profile data mentioned in Planetary Atmospheres by F.W.Taylor

 ##### Vertical Temperature Models are programmed using simple assumptions like presence of Atmospheric layers, Convection and In the Mars case two cases i.e. with dust and without dust influence